Systemic lupus erythematosus

 A number of conditions overlap with or resemble SLE:

 Scleroderma.
-Hardening of the skin caused by overproduction of collagen.
+Hardening or thickening of the skin caused by overproduction of collagen.

 Rheumatoid arthritis.
 Inflammation of the lining of the joints.